Ondi Timoner: 2020s

-In 2020, Ondi Timoner directed Coming Clean, a feature documentary about addiction through the eyes of recovering addicts and political leaders.
-The film premiered at the Bentonville Film Festival on August 6, 2020 and won the Impact Award at the Naples International Film Festival 2020 and Special Jury Prize for Editing at Sidewalk Film Festival 2020.
+In 2020, Timoner directed COMING CLEAN, a feature documentary about addiction through the eyes of recovering addicts and political leaders.
+The film premiered at the Bentonville Film Festival on August 6, 2020 and won the Impact Award at the 2020 and Special Jury Prize for Editing at Sidewalk Film Festival 2020.

-Timoner's latest feature, Last Flight Home, tells the story of her father, Eli Timoner, who passed away during the film's production.
+Timoner's 2022 feature, LAST FLIGHT HOME, tells the story of her father, Eli Timoner, who died during the film's production.
 The film premiered in the Special Screening category at Sundance Film Festival in 2022, and was purchased by MTV Documentary Films shortly after.
-The film was shortlisted for the 2023 Academy Awards.

-Ondi is currently directing a documentary about the disruption of finance.
+The film was shortlisted for the 2023 Academy Awards and received an Emmy nomination for Exceptional Merit In Documentary Filmmaking shortly after.
+In 2023, Timoner completed her documentary about the disruption of finance, THE NEW AMERICANS: GAMING A REVOLUTION, which premiered at SXSW.

+Timoner has directed ALL GOD'S CHILDREN, which follows Rabbi Rachel Timoner, a reform rabbi and political activist, and Reverend Dr. Robert Waterman, a black baptist reverend and community leader, for several years as they bring their respective congregations, Congregation Beth Elohim and Antioch Baptist Church, together in an attempt to combat the racism and anti-semitism that affects their communities in Brooklyn.

+She directed THE INN BETWEEN about the eponymous facility, the only hospice and recuperative care facility for the homeless in the U.S.

+On January 7, 2025, Ondi's Altadena home was completely burned down in the Eaton Fire, while she was filming a documentary in Rome.
+Ondi and her wife lost irreplaceable footage, family archives, cameras, instruments, and every sentimental and priceless item you can think of.
+They lost their home, history and future work overnight.

-Other works
+Other work

-Timoner founded, directed and produced A Total Disruption (2012).
-Her short film Obey the artist, about graphic artist Shepard Fairey, world-premiered at the SXSW Film Festival in 2013.
-Timoner's short film, Amanda Palmer f---ing rocks, about maverick musician Amanda Palmer world premiered in 2014 at the TriBeCa Film Festival and played festivals worldwide, winning the Sheffield Shorts Award at the Sheffield International Documentary Festival.
+Timoner co-directed LIBRARY OF DUST (SXSW, 2011), a short film about thousands of copper urns discovered at the Oregon State Hospital.
+She founded, directed and produced A TOTAL DISRUPTION (2012).
+A TOTAL DISRUPTION is a web portal of 300 shorts and classes to share origin stories of Internet founders and artists using technology to innovate independence.
+Her short film OBEY THE ARTIST, about graphic artist Shepard Fairey, premiered at the SXSW Film Festival in 2013.
+Timoner's short film, AMANDA F---ING PALMER ON THE ROCKS, about musician Amanda Palmer premiered in 2014 at the Tribeca Festival and played other festivals, winning the Sheffield Shorts Award at the Sheffield DocFest.